mttwchtr/Backend-Development-Notes/README.md

 **cherry pick**

-Moves a commit from one branch to another
+Copies a commit from one branch to another

 Can be used if you're on the wrong branch with committed changes
 ```bash